antimof/UxPlay/README.md

    "..." might allow some parameters to be included with the videosink name.
    (Some choices of videosink might not work on your system.)

+**-vs 0** suppresses display of streamed video, but plays  streamed audio.
+(The client's screen is still mirrored at a reduced rate of 1 frame per second,  but is not rendered or displayed.)

 **-t _timeout_**  will cause the server to relaunch (without stopping uxplay) if no connections have been present during the previous _timeout_ seconds.
 (You may wish to use this  because the Server may not be visible to  new Clients that were inactive when the Server was launched, and an idle Bonjour registration also eventually becomes unavailable for new connections.)
 The timer only starts once a Client has first made a mirror connection and then has disconnected with "Stop Mirrroring".
    _This option should **not** be used if the display window is an OpenGL window on macOS, as such an  OpenGL window created by GStreamer does not terminate correctly (it causes a segfault) if it is still open when the  GStreamer pipeline is closed._

 # ChangeLog
+1.35.1 2021-09-28  Added the -vs 0 option for streaming audio, but not displaying video.

 1.35  2021-09-10   now uses a GLib MainLoop, and builds on macOS (tested on Intel Mac, 10.15 ).
                    New option  -t _timeout_ for relaunching server if no connections were active in previous _timeout_ seconds (to renew Bonjour registration).